roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

 ## Study design: Creating an asthma inhaler study
 <!-- {: #concept_d5b_djm_p1b__section_gfp_qpt_51b} -->
-A set of clinicians and research scientists want to create a study that is based on inhaler use by patients with asthma.
-The inhaler for this study is a connected device that produces a rich set of information each time it is used, including (but not limited to) the following data:
+A set of clinicians and research scientists want to create a study that examines how patients with asthma use their inhalers.
+Patients in the study use network-connected inhalers that automatically monitor and transmit a rich set of data with each use.
+The inhalers track the following information:

 - Patient ID
 - Inhaler ID